JasonLatta-4/Hello-World/README.md

 ## Description

-Practice using Github by creating a sample repository.
-Make sure you add a description to help others understand your project
+Practice using GitHub by creating a sample repository.
+This project is designed to help users become familiar with fundamental GitHub operations, including creating repositories, adding files, making commits, and writing proper documentation.
+Providing a clear project description ensures that others can easily understand the purpose and scope of the repository.
 ## How to Run Program

 ## Files Used